alex-krav/mergesort-app/README.md

     <pre>
     5
     4 3 2 1 0</pre>
     First number is array size.
-All numbers are separated with _space_ character.
+All numbers are separated with _space_ character.<p>
+    Input array will be saved in input file.
 2. File.<p>
     Has a "Select" button that opens a window to choose a file with input array.<p>
     Format is the same as for [text](#input_text) variant.